igrvlhlb/Codeci/README.md

 - [ ] Add support for TVs
 - [ ] Add deserialization to the library
 - [ ] Allow the app to receive shared json data and open the codec details screen
+- [ ] Publish the library to Maven Central

 ## Screenshots
 <div style="display: flex; gap: 10px;">